ashleyh12/grb_repo/README.md

 ## Introduction to GRBs and their afterglows

 Gamma Ray Bursts are short, intense flashes of gamma ray light (high-energy radiation).
 They can last anywhere between a few milliseconds to a couple of minutes to a few hours.
 After a gamma ray burst occurs, a flash of light is created and an afterglow is displayed, emitting radio, infrared, optical, UV, X-ray, as well as gamma-ray light at longer wavelengths (radiation peaks at these wavelengths as well).
 To exemplify how powerful GRBs are, a single gamma ray photon is more powerful and energetic than a million visible photons combined.
-Understanding
+In conclusion, GRBs help improve our understanding of astrophysical processes as well as the evolution of galaxies.

 ## Prerequisites